Sensible travel planning

 I recommend to stay clear of any dates on posters and shirts, but to bring some flyers with all the dates on them, so that you can lay them on the merch table and hand them to your fans or supporters.

-The tap water in most European countries is safe to drink (you should only be careful in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Montenegro, Ukraine, some regions of Serbia and also some regions of Spain).
+By the way, the tap water in most European countries is safe to drink (you should only be careful in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Montenegro, Ukraine, some regions of Serbia and also some regions of Spain).
 In some countries people wouldn’t spend money for buying water without bubbles, because they just drink it from the tap.
-By the way, if you want to order water without bubbles in a restaurant in Europe, you should order explicitly “still water” (German: “Wasser ohne Kohlensäure”, Italian: “Aqua Naturale” etc.).
+So if you want to order water without bubbles in a restaurant in Europe, you should order explicitly “still water” (German: “Wasser ohne Kohlensäure”, Italian: “Aqua Naturale” etc.).

-In many regions local promoters don’t provide sleeping places for bands.
-Even in regions where accomodation usually is provided, you might need to book a hotel or hostel on a day off.
+In some regions local promoters don’t provide sleeping places for bands.
+Even where accommodation usually is provided, you might need to book a hotel or hostel on a day off.
 You can save a lot of money if you book online in advance.
-On Booking.com, you often find the best prices and in many cases rooms can be cancelled free of charge until one or two days before the booked date.
+On Booking.com*, you often find the best prices and in many cases rooms can be cancelled free of charge until one or two days before the booked date.

 It is much harder to find an affordable place in popular travel destinations like New York, San Francisco, Amsterdam, London or Paris for example.
 If you play in those cities it can makes sense to book a hotel somewhere on the way to your next destination and leave directly after the show.

-Services such as Wimdu or Airbnb list private accommodations.
-You can rent rooms, apartments or entire homes for a single night, but these platforms are more likely designed for longer rentals.
-You can of course also rent out your room at home while you are on tour.
+Wimdu* or Airbnb list private accommodations.
+You can rent rooms, apartments or entire homes for your days off.
+You can also think about renting out your own place while you are on tour.

 At the shows you have the opportunity to build up a network of friends; perhaps some can help you with a place to stay on the following tour.
 Perhaps even strangers may help you.
 Take a look at Couchsurfing.